angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 #### Game 1

-I keep a hand that casts a turn 3 DD, but has a good amount of interaction.
+I keep a hand that casts a turn 3 Dd, but has a good amount of interaction.
 I Thoughtseize on turn 2, and my opponent has nothing relevant.
-I DD next turn and build a pile with cyclers, TO, Cavern and a Duress.
+I Dd next turn and build a pile with cyclers, TO, Cavern and a Duress.
 I fire the duress off with one card left in library (to flush out any :card[Dress Down]s that are lurking) and cast TO for the win the turn after.